abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

   /a/b/c/main.c
   /a/b/c/d/e/menu.c
   /a/b/c/d/e/min.h

-If we want to know their sizes precede it with -s option
- Tes@Linux /
- $ l -s *.c
- 999 /a/main.c
- 711 /a/b/c/main.c
- 33 /a/b/c/meta.c
- 27 /a/b/c/ab.c

-for last modification time with -t, and for both with -st

-it always searchs as many directories depths as it's max existing in file system ,
+it always searchs as many directories depths as the maximum is existing in file system ,
 to lower the limit put -1...9 option, e.g. on search for current and 1 directory below put -2, for current and 2 directories below add -3, and so on..
 $ l -d2 *.c
 Tes@Linux /